-The My PD Journey coalition, on behalf of the EPDA, has developed the Parkinson’s Disease Composite Scale – a simple new scale to be used primarily by neurologists and other healthcare professionals familiar with Parkinson’s that measures the severity of symptoms experienced by people with Parkinson’s in a timely way.
+The My PD Journey coalition, on behalf of the EPDA, has developed the Parkinson’s Disease Composite Scale (PDCS) – a simple new scale to be used primarily by neurologists and other healthcare professionals familiar with Parkinson’s that measures the severity of symptoms experienced by people with Parkinson’s in a timely way.

 Existing scales used by neurologists currently explore different aspects of the condition, but do not offer a comprehensive view of a person’s condition.
 The development of the new Composite Scale was therefore urgently needed as it combines motor symptoms, non-motor symptoms and treatment-related complications; it is also simple and relatively fast to use.
 Designed to complement existing scales, the Composite Scale is the first to offer a holistic view of Parkinson’s.

 The rater-based, 17-item scale assesses the severity of the most frequent and burdensome manifestations of PD.

 It is grouped into four dimensions:

 - therapy complications

 Motor signs are examined at the time of evaluation, while the other three categories are evaluated using their severity over the past two weeks.

 Throughout the scale, each item is anchored by five severity levels: absent, mild, moderate, severe, and very severe.
 While a score of 0 is considered the absence of the specific disorder, some items range from 0 to 4 and others from 0 to 7 to account for the different levels of impact each symptom has on the patient.
 A total score can be calculated for each domain by summing its component parts, and a total score for the PDCS can be calculated by summing the domain scores.

 - Conducted in roughly 15-20 minutes making a consultation between the person with Parkinson’s and their neurologist much faster than is usually the case, therefore freeing up time within the consultation to discuss other things important to the individual.